straysheep-dev/ansible-configs/install_sysmon/README.md

 Role Variables
 --------------

 Default is set to `true`.
-To install your own, replace the `files/config.xml` file in this role.
+To install your own, replace `files/config.xml` in this role.

 - `config_file_present: "true"`